Clemzerdu75/ft_printf/Readme.md

 - Run: `make`
 - Go to: `cd examples`
-- Run: `gcc -Wall -Werror -Wextra main.c ../libftprint.a`
+- Run: `gcc  main.c ../libftprintf.a` (there will be warning that's normal!
+We're testing some undefined behaviors of the printf function)
 - Run `./a.out`

 **NB:** This main contains multiple examples to show you all the different possibilities of this function.